Sustainability & Stewardship: Green Practices at our Algonquin Park Home

 - Some of this compost also returns to the Edge for our own gardens.

-- Recycling is separated on site and transported approximately 30 km to the nearest municipal facility
+- Recycling is prioritized and separated on site, then transported approximately 30 km to the nearest municipal facility

 - As non-residents, disposal costs average about $15 per load, plus an annual pass of approximately $200.